deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 Deckhouse with the `Minimal` module set and no basic modules included will only be able to operate in an already deployed cluster.
 {% endalert %}

-To install Deckhouse with the `Minimal` module set on bare metal, you must be sure to enable the following modules by specifying them in the installer configuration file:
+To install Deckhouse with the `Minimal` module set, you must be sure to enable the following modules by specifying them in the installer configuration file:

 * registry-packages-proxy;
 * cloud-data-crd;